degnbol/BioInfoSummer2022/walkthrough.md

 git config --global core.filemode true
 ```

+## Committing
-We now want to save the staged changes to the project history with a [m]essage:
+We now want to save the changes to the project history.
+Note that we must stage
+those changes before committing, which we have.
+We always supply a [m]essage:
 ```bash
 git commit -m 'Initial analysis.'
 ```